ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 The community canopy data provides details of the whole community canopy properties.
 This includes the canopy layer closure heights under the perfect plasticity approximation and the modelled light environment through the canopy.
-The starred attributes are again the indexing fields that are always included in exported data for this type.
+The starred attributes are the indexing fields that are always included in exported data for this type.

 ```{code-cell} ipython3